You are using a very old browser, that is no longer supported by this site. We recommend that you upgrade to one of the following browsers:(hide)

 A full run does not have to be the only thing on a tableau to be removed.
 For example, a tableau might have three facedown cards and then a full run from King to Ace in the same suit and then the run would disappear, and the three facedown cards would remain.

-When there are no more moves that can be made in the tableaus then you can click on the stock in the lower right corner.
+When there are no more moves that can be made in the tableaus then you can click on the stock in the upper left corner.
 That will move 10 cards from the stock onto the tableaus, one card onto each tableau.
 Try not to do this until you are sure you have no other moves to make.
 It is required that there is at least one card in each tableau when the stock is clicked.
 If there is an empty tableau on the table you must first move one or more cards onto it before you can click on the stock.
+If there are fewer then ten cards in play you can no longer have at least a single card per tableu and thus cannot add cards from the stock, so don't be too zelous when making complete runs.

 You start with 500 points.
 For each move you make one point gets subtracted.
 For each run you remove from the table you'll get a 100 extra points.
 Example: if you've managed to make three full runs in 70 moves you'll have 500-70+3*100 = 730 points.

-The game can be played in three different modes, beginner, intermediate and advanced.
+The game can be played in three different modes, Spider 1 suit (beginner), Spider 2 suit (intermediate) and Spider 4 suit (advanced).
 In beginner mode there is only one suit (spades), in intermediate mode there are two (spades and hearts) and in advanced mode there are all four suits.
 There are the same number of cards, 104, in all modes.

 Hi.
 My name is Einar Egilsson and I created this online version of Spider Solitaire.
 Spider Solitaire is the third solitaire game I make, after Klondike and FreeCell.
 Out of the three it is definitely my favorite, although I've only ever won it with two suits, never four.
 I hope you enjoy playing it as much as I do :)